Magdalena Andersson: Personal life

 Since 1997, Andersson has been married to Richard Friberg, a professor in economics at the Stockholm School of Economics; the couple have two children.
 They are avid outdoors people; they often go hiking, kayaking, and mountaineering.

+Andersson is an atheist and does not believe in god but still feels churches are necessary as a counterforce against segregation and gang crime.